Akhter-Domino/Flappy-Bird/README.md

-# Flappy Bird Built in Python
+# Flappy Bird

-## Introduction
-Flappy Bird is a simple yet addictive game where the player controls a bird that must navigate through gaps between pipes.
+Flappy Bird built in Python is a simple yet addictive game where the player controls a bird that must navigate through gaps between pipes.
 This project is implemented in Python using the `pygame` library.

 ## Requirements
 Ensure you have Python installed along with `pygame`: